Outdoor Ice Rinks

 Marden Park, 7368 Wellington Road 30 - CLOSED (no volunteers)

-Valentino Park, Fountain Street, Rockwood - CLOSED
+Valentino Park, Fountain Street, Rockwood - CLOSED (no volunteers)

 David Masson, 201 Landrex Boulevard, Rockwood - CLOSED (no volunteers)